naclomi/containers-tutorial/02-building-containers.md

 Ohkay!
 Build and run the container!

-And if all goes well, you should get........
+And if all goes well, you should get.........

 ```
 user@debian:~/my-textbook$ docker run --rm naclomi/my-textbook